pike13inc/booking_platform_integration_example/README.md

 ## Deleting a visit (and optionally the pack that paid for it)

 If a person cancels a visit in your system you will need to delete that visit in Front Desk.
-If you orgininally created a single-use pack to pay for the visit, you will likely want to delete that pack as well.
+If you orginally created a single-use pack to pay for the visit, you will likely want to delete that pack as well.
 Deleting the visit or the pack will also delete the punch.

  * [Example code](lib/cancel.rb)